 Health, Biomedical, and Sport Sciences

-1. Formulate a clear question from a practice or health policy problem.
+Formulate clear, searchable questions addressing a practice or health policy problem.

-4. Critically appraise a variety of research evidence and reflect on the quality of the evidence to inform practice.
+Critically appraise research evidence and report on the quality of evidence.

-5. Accurately interpret summarise, and appropriately communicate the results of research studies to the target audience.
+Interpret, summarise, and communicate the results of research studies for a target audience.

-6. Apply the principles of evidence based practice when drawing conclusions from research studies to inform recommendations for policy and/or practice.
+Apply the principles of evidence based practice to make evidence informed recommendations for practice or health policy.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have